YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 For a process to operate in UTF-8 mode requires:

 - ICU with a level of 3.6 or higher packaged as libicu.
-GT.M may also require the environment variable gtm_icu_version to be defined (the gtmprofile script attempts to detect and set it, if it is not set, but is not guaranteed to succeed).
+YottaDB/GT.M may also require the environment variable gtm_icu_version to be defined (the gtmprofile script attempts to detect and set it, if it is not set, but is not guaranteed to succeed).

 - The environment variable LC_CTYPE (or the environment variable LC_ALL) to specify a UTF-8 locale available on the system.

 The locale command provides a list of available locales; the locale-gen command generates additional locales.
-In the example below, the locale command is used to list available locales, and the locale-gen command is used to generate the ar_JO.utf8 locale for Arabic as used in Jordan:
+In the example below, the locale command is used to list available locales, and the locale-gen command is used to generate the fr_BE.utf8 locale for French as used in Belgium:

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ locale -a